+'''

-class chainer.links.EmbedID (in\size, out\size, initialW=None, ignore\label=None)
+class chainer.links.EmbedID (in_size, out_size, initialW=None, ignore_label=None)

 Efficient linear layer for one-hot input.

+'''

-This is a link that wraps the $embed\id()$ function.
+This is a link that wraps the $embed_id()$ function.
 This link holds the ID (word) embedding matrix W as a parameter.

-- in\size (int) Number of different identifiers (a.k.a. vocabulary size). - out\size (int) Size of embedding vector. - initialW (2-D array) Initial weight value.
-If None, then the matrix is initialized from the standard normal distribution.
-May also be a callable that takes numpy.ndarray or cupy.ndarray and edits its value. - ignore\label (int or None) If ignore\label is an int value, i-th column of return value is filled with 0.
+- in\size (int) Number of different identifiers (a.k.a. vocabulary size). - out\size (int) Size of embedding vector. - initialW (initializer) Initializer to initialize the weight.
+When it is numpy.ndarray, its ndim should be 2. - ignore\label (int or None) If ignore\label is an int value, i-th column of return value is filled with 0.